mautic/developer-documentation-new/docs/design/labelling.rst

 Stops the current action and closes the dialog.

-Warn the user of any possible negative consequences of stopping an action from progressing, such as data corruption.
+Warn the User of any possible negative consequences of stopping an action from progressing, such as data corruption.
 Compare Reset.

 Clear
 ^^^^^